How to use our website

 If you're a rep, the website should recognise this when you log in, and will display the word 'representative' in the login status box.
 If you're a rep but you don't see this, your branch may not have notified our membership department that you're a rep - ask them to contact the membership department as soon as possible.
 Your rep status needs to be logged on your membership record - as well as controlling your level of access to the website, it ensures you receive key correspondence such as our reps' magazine, Report.

-If you get taken straight back to the registration screen, please check your browser preferences to make sure that cookies are enabled.
+If you enter all the details but are taken straight back to the registration screen, please check your browser preferences to make sure cookies are enabled (guidance available here if you're not sure how to do this).
 Our site uses a temporary cookie which remembers your progress through the registration and login systems.

 If you receive an error message saying your record could not be found, please try again, making sure you enter all the details correctly.
 The details you enter need to match those on your Prospect membership record.